dakyskye/dxhd/README.md

 ## Configuration

-The default config file is `~/.config/dxhd/dxhd.sh`, however, `dxhd` can read a file from any path, by passing it to `-c` commandline flag:
+The default config file is `~/.config/dxhd/dxhd.sh`, however, `dxhd` can read a file from any path, by passing it the `-c` command line flag:

 ```sh
 dxhd -c /my/custom/path/to/a/config/file